kalleandreasson/scAIentific/scAIentific_Frontend_Test_Scenarios.md

 3. Leave the input field empty.
 4. Click on the 'Send' button.

-**Expected Result**:n error message should be displayed, indicating that the user cannot send an empty query.
+**Expected Result**: An error message should be displayed, indicating that the user cannot send an empty query.

 ##### TC7.1: Retrieve Chat History